eraybasar/pesdk-docs/_guides/ios/v8/features/frames.md

 ## Adding static frames

 In contrast to version 6, frames are stored in a static array of the `Frame` class.
-To add frames, simply append new `Frame` instances to that array.
+To add frames, simply append new `Frame` objects to that array.
 In the example code below, we are creating a new static frame.
 We are adding three assets, to support the aspect ratios, 1:1, 4:6 and 6:4.
 As tolerance we set 0.1, which is our go to value.
-Also we set an identifier that will be used during the (de)serialization process and must be unique.
-We prefixed all frame assets with `imgly_frame`, and we highly reconmend you to prefix your assets and identifiers as well.
+We also set an identifier that will be used during the (de)serialization process and which must be unique.
+We prefixed all frame assets with `imgly_frame`, and we highly recommend you prefix your assets and identifiers as well.

 ```swift
 let frame = Frame(identifier: "imgly_frame_blackwood", tolerance: 0.1)